Intagrow

 Outcome

-INTAGROW is a mobile & desktop application in the genre of 'idle-games' it allows users to set a timer for as long as they wish and as they stay off of the app, they have a garden growing in the meantime.
+INTAGROW is a mobile & desktop game in the genre of 'idle-games' it allows users to set a timer for as long as they wish and as they stay off of the app, they have a garden growing in the meantime.

 Our aim is to provide users with a productive and rewarding way of staying on task and a rewarding method of holding themselves accountable for that.